knoffhoff/hms/hms-api/README.md

+[//]: # (Anytime that you do something and go "that wasn't in the documentation"... you should obviously update this or any other README, doc file, or comment in the code!)
 # HMS API
-The HMS API functions as the backend of the HMS System.
+[//]: # (TODO I feel like there is a good bit more "general" information we could include here) The HMS API functions as the backend of the HMS System.
 It is meant to handle requests from the frontend and manages the storage of data and executes any long-running operations.